Bachelor of Arts (B.A.)

 Key Words: Scripted curriculum, critical thinking skills, creative skills, SPARK!, enrichment

 Picotte, Britney L. and Quintana, LisaMarie, "SPARK!
 A Creative Critical Thinking After School Program" (2016).
-Capstone Projects (Campus-Only Access).
+Capstone Projects and Master's Theses.
 627.